matteobongio/languages-machines-notes/main.typ

 + Thus, $Q(L(P_i,I))$ terminates iff the call $P_i(I)$ terminates
 + Define a program $Q'$ such that $Q'(P_i, I) = Q(L(P_i,I))$
 + $Q'$ would decide the halting problem - a contradiction

+== Universal TM

+A Universal TM can read TM representations as input and simulate running it

+$R(M)$ is the representation of M as a string

+$M$ terminates on in $w$ iff UTM terminates on input $R(M)w$

+=== Running a binary on a 3-tape UTM

++ check the format of the input, enter an infite loop if invalid
++ move input to tape 2
++ Write 1 on tape 3
++ Simulate by repeating:
+  + Find a transition based on
+    - the state (tape 3)
+    - the current symbol (tape 2)
+  + If no transition is found, terminate
+  + otherwise, if a transition is found, change the state, change the symbol, move the head (tape 2)

 == Pumping lemma